Lauterbrunnen Waterfall

 Hotel des Balances

 Hotel des Balances is a charming 4-star hotel in the heart of Lucerne’s old town.
 This historic building offers beautifully designed rooms, some with views of the Reuss River.
-The hotel provides family rooms and a kid-friendly menu at the on-site restaurant.

 Rating: 9.0/10 on Booking.com